dag-andersen/Rust-Memory-Map/docs/Report.md

         .unwrap()
 }
 ```
 This function returns a reference to a mutable object given a reference to a `u8` array.
 This function is used to get a reference to a node directly on the memory map.
-Here we have no guarantee of we are going to get, since it just a pointer and a length that we force to become a reference to type `T`.
-I this case we don't have any other way since Memory Map only know the concept of bytes.
+Here we have no guarantee of what we are going to get, since it is just a pointer and a length that we force to become a reference to type `T`.
+I this case we do not have any other way since Memory Map only knows the concept of bytes.

 **Error handling**
-C doesn't provide good error handling, because the programmer is expected to prevent errors from occurring in the first place. -wiki source?
-This means C is much harder and unsafe to code combined with it is very difficult to debug.
+C does not provide good error handling, because the programmer is expected to prevent errors from occurring in the first place. -wiki source?
+This means that C is much harder and unsafe to code combined with the fact that it is very difficult to debug.

 https://en.wikibooks.org/wiki/C_Programming/Error_handling

-High level languages like java and C# have use mechanisms such as exceptions.
-Rust doesn’t have exceptions.
-Instead, rust has two types of error handling `Result<T, E>` and `Option<T>`.
-Option can be seen as the same as a result but without an error object.
+High level languages like java and C# have mechanisms such as exceptions.
+Rust does not have exceptions.
+Instead, Rust has two types of error handling `Result<T, E>` and `Option<T>`.
+Option can be seen as the same as a Result but without an error object.
 ```rust
 pub(crate) fn get_u32_for_ip(v: &str) -> Option<u32> {
     let v: Vec<&str> = v.split('.').collect();